Employee retention strategy: How to keep your best people

 Monitor your employee retention statistics to track the success of your strategy.
 Your employee turnover rate is calculated by dividing the number of employees who leave during a year by the average number of employees, then multiplying by 100.

-Using qualitative insights and feedback, both from staff who are leaving (through exit interviews) and those who are staying, will highlight any issues and help you adjust your strategy.
+You can use qualitative insights and feedback, from both staff who are leaving and those who are staying, to highlight issues and adjust your strategy.

 Disclaimer